-Ensure staff, learners and parents and carers fully understand that any staff member or learner who has possible symptoms of COVID-19 must not attend the school setting but must remain home and self-isolate, arrange a COVID-19 test and notify the school of this.
+Ensure staff, learners, parents and carers fully understand that any staff member or learner who has possible symptoms of COVID-19 must not attend the school setting but must remain home and self-isolate, arrange a COVID-19 test and notify the school of this.
 Supporting the Health Protection Regulations, employers should allow or enable a person to selfisolate if they have tested positive for COVID-19, live in a household where another household member has COVID-19 symptoms or has tested positive, or have been notified by the TTP service that they are a close contact of

 - someone who has tested positive for COVID-19. - Where a staff member or learner becomes unwell at the school or setting with possible symptoms of COVID-19 they should be sent home immediately to self-isolate and arrange a COVID-19 test.
-Until they leave the school or setting (in the case of a learner, when they are collected by a parent or carer) their contact with all other individuals at the setting should be minimised.
+Until they leave the school or setting (in the case of a learner, when they are collected by a parent/carer) their contact with all other individuals at the setting should be minimised.
 If possible, ensure they remain in a separate room until they are able to leave the setting. - Clean hands thoroughly more often than usual with soap and water for at least 20 seconds, or use a hand sanitiser if soap and water are unavailable. - Ensure good respiratory hygiene by promoting the 'catch it, bin it, kill it' approach. - Ensure enhanced cleaning takes place, including cleaning frequently touched surfaces often, using standard products such as detergents and disinfectants. - Where necessary, in specific circumstances (set out later in the guidance), wear appropriate personal protective equipment (PPE). - Where possible ensure appropriate ventilation. - Minimise contact between all individuals.
 For all learners the emphasis will be on forming contact groups and ensuring there is no mixing of those groups.
-In addition for older learners it will also be on maintaining social/ physical distancing where possible. - Staff responsible for younger learners should ideally remain with set groups rather than interchange between different/a number of groups.
-All staff should adhere to the social/physical distancing measures as far as possible; however, we recognise that when working with younger learners this may not always be possible.
-In these circumstances high quality 3 layer face coverings may be worn by staff members, however, having regard to the needs of the learning will be important and a specific risk assessment may be required.
+In addition for older learners it will also be on maintaining social/ physical distancing where possible. - Staff responsible for younger learners should remain with set contact groups.
+Only under exceptional circumstances should they interchange between different groups. - All staff should adhere to the social/physical distancing measures as far as possible; however, we recognise that when working with younger learners this may not always be possible.
+In these circumstances high quality 3 layer face coverings may be worn by staff members, however, having regard to the needs of the learner will be important and a specific risk assessment may be required. - Face coverings should also be worn in the classroom by staff and learners in secondary schools where social distancing arrangements set out elsewhere in this guidance cannot be maintained, as well as in all areas of the school building outside the classroom.